 The advantage of the date-based autoactivation is clear, but always keep in mind that some participants might be late with their responses.
 It’s better to give them some extra time to complete the activity.

-Open and close activities automatically based on completion of previous task
+Open and close activities automatically based on the completion of a previous task

 Please note that some pages cannot be completed, e.g. text pages with information or bulletin boards.
 These pages do not appear in the dropdown list so they can’t trigger any other activities.